 Resident Fellow / President

-Robin first volunteered with Magic in 1988 to participate in a tree-planting project.
+Robin Bayer first volunteered with Magic in 1988 to participate in a tree-planting project.
 She’s still taking care of those trees as manager of Magic’s habitat stewardship and resource planning activities, for which she is regionally known.
-She also oversees Magic’s mentoring program, maintains its legal and financial records, and plays an active role in teaching and publishing about valuescience.
-She is a mother to twin girls born in 1999 and to a boy born in 2004, and she enjoys running, swimming, hiking, and reading.
-Robin holds a B.S. in Civil Engineering from Stanford University, where she was elected to Phi Beta Kappa and Tau Beta Pi, and awarded a Terman Prize as top Civil Engineering student in her graduating class.
+During the 1990’s, when Palo Alto was revising its General Plan, she organized residents to create an ecology-based vision for the city.
+For much of her tenure at Magic, she’s been one of a handful of resident fellows who guide other residents in creating Magic’s valuescience-based residential service learning community, and who share primary responsibilities teaching and publishing about valuescience.
+Since 2004, she’s overseen maintenance of Magic’s legal and financial records.
+Robin is a mother to twin girls born in 1999 and to a boy born in 2004.
+She enjoys running, swimming, hiking, and reading.
+She holds a B.S. in Civil Engineering from Stanford University, where she was elected to Phi Beta Kappa and Tau Beta Pi, and awarded a Terman Prize as top Civil Engineering student in her graduating class.

 Jeffrey Hook